gcalderone/Gnuplot.jl/docs/src/advanced.md

 ## Customized layout

-It is also possible to customize the plot layout using the margin keywords (see [Histograms](@ref) for further info):
+It is also possible to customize the plot layout using the margin keywords (see [Histograms](@ref) for further info on how to generate andi display histograms):
 ```@example abc
 # Generate random numbers
 x = randn(1000);